~ Danville's 2013 Iron Heritage Festival ~

 - 11am-1pm – Wagon Rides - corner of Mill and West Mahoning Streets, ($3 children, $5 adults)

-- 11am - Van Wagner and friends will present the Coal Dredger and speak on the dredging of the Susquehanna River for anthracite coal that washed down river from the mines and breakers up river.
+- 11am - 1p - Van Wagner and friends will once again present the Coal Dredger 'The Billy Marks' and speak on the dredging of the Susquehanna River for anthracite coal that washed down river from the mines and breakers up river.
 At the River edge at the end of Ferry Street

 - 11am - The Dodworth Band is honored to play the introduction of President Abraham Lincoln!
 At the Montour County Courthouse Grounds

 - 11:30am - Mr. James Getty, of Gettysburg, Pa has been portraying Preside Lincoln since 1978.
-We invite you to the Courthouse Grounds to hear Mr. Lincoln's most famous speech, 'The Gettysburg Address'.
+We invite you to the Courthouse Grounds to hear Mr. Lincoln's most famous speeches, 'The Gettysburg Address' and 'The Second Inaugural Address'.

-- Noon - Join President Lincoln and a few of his generals at the Doctor's Inn for a bite to eat and conversation.
-Dodworth Band will entertain with a few Civil War melodies. ($) At the Doctor's Inn, West Market Street-
+- Noon - Join President Lincoln and a few of his generals at the Doctor's Inn for a box lunch and conversation.
+Dodworth Band will entertain with a few Civil War melodies. ($25) At the Doctor's Inn, West Market Street.

 - 1pm - Canal Park - The Jolly Tars - hear the songs of the North and the South that buoyed the spirits at home and on the front.
 Performing together since the mid 1990's Jake Laubach and Ken Purcell have a wide repertoire of songs and musical instruments a few of which include a mandolin, ukulele and guitar.